 Requests for product endorsement or venture capital funds to bring a developed product to market are not considered unsolicited proposals.

 A significant portion of FHWA research and related activities is performed outside FHWA installations under contracts, grants, or cooperative agreements between FHWA and educational institutions, commercial concerns and other organizations having scientific and technological capabilities.
-To facilitate such outside participation, the FHWA Office of Acquisition Management (HAAM) is responsible for: (1) establishing contracting policies and procedures that govern the activities of commercial concerns, and nonprofit, scientific, and educational institutions participating in FHWA research and related activities, (2) awarding contracts, grants, or cooperative agreements to such organizations, and (3) processing unsolicited proposals submitted to FHWA from prospective contractors to ensure their prompt and impartial evaluation.
+To facilitate such outside participation, the FHWA Office of Acquisition and Grants Management (HCFA) is responsible for: (1) establishing contracting policies and procedures that govern the activities of commercial concerns, and nonprofit, scientific, and educational institutions participating in FHWA research and related activities, (2) awarding contracts, grants, or cooperative agreements to such organizations, and (3) processing unsolicited proposals submitted to FHWA from prospective contractors to ensure their prompt and impartial evaluation.

-The FHWA encourages direct technical communications with its scientists and engineers in area. of mutual interest.
-Accordingly, whenever appropriate, HAAM will make every effort to guide interested individuals to the responsible program office.
+The FHWA encourages direct technical communications with its scientists and engineers in areas of mutual interest.
+Accordingly, whenever appropriate, HCFA will make every effort to guide interested individuals to the responsible program office.
 However, both the FHWA and offeror staff must exercise caution to ensure that communications do not lead to inadvertent collaboration on the development of a work statement that would subsequently be incorporated in the unsolicited proposal, thus possibly invalidating the unsolicited nature of the proposal and disqualifying the proposal from being considered.

 All unsolicited proposals submitted for FHWA consideration should be addressed to: